dennislee22/ecs-ai-ops/README.md

 - An Agentic AI assistant for your live **Cloudera ECS (Embedded Container Service)** cluster (highly curated for Rancher K8s distro and Longhorn storage) — ask it anything about your cluster in plain English and get informative answers.
 - No need to memorize `kubectl` commands or deal with tedious YAML/JSON; only a basic understanding of Kubernetes is required.
 - Search for known ECS/Longhorn incidents, best practices, and troubleshooting guides via RAG (LanceDB).
 - Air-gap–friendly deployment, it runs fully within isolated environments with no external internet access.
+The LLM can be hosted on GPU or CPU, no code changes required.

 ![Dashboard](https://raw.githubusercontent.com/dennislee22/huge-assets/main/ECS-AI-Ops-assets/ecs-ai-ops-dashboard1.png)